Smriti Mundhra: Career

 Mundhra started working in film in her teenage years.
 She was a production secretary on the Coen Brothers' The Man Who Wasn't There and O Brother, Where Art Thou? as well as Spike Jonze's Being John Malkovich.
 She also served as the production assistant on Neil LaBute's Nurse Betty.

 Then, she went on to produce Bomb the System starring Mark Webber that was nominated for an Independent Spirit Award for the Best First Feature award.
 In 2005, she produced Waterborne about three sets of residents who band together after a terrorist attack against LA's water supply.
 Waterborne received the Special Audience Award at the SXSW Film Festival that year.
 After Waterborne, Mundhra produced Tanuj Chopra's Punching At the Sun.
 Punching At the Sun premiered at the 2006 Sundance Film Festival, was an official selection at the Tribeca Film Festival and won the Grand Jury Prize at the San Francisco International Asian American Film Festival.

 Immediately after graduating from Columbia University, Mundhra, along with fellow Columbia alumna Sarita Khurana, moved to Mumbai to begin filming A Suitable Girl.
 The film premiered at the Tribeca Film Festival in 2017.

 In 2018, she directed an ad campaign for Bumble's launch in India starring Priyanka Chopra Jonas called "Equal Not Loose".
 Mundhra was named DOC NYC's 40 Under 40 Filmmakers.

 Mundhra directed and produced St. Louis Superman, a short documentary, with Sami Khan.
 The film, produced by Mundhra, Khan and Poh Si Teng, follows former Ferguson activist, battle rapper and state representative Bruce Franks Jr. as he tries to pass a critical bill for his community.
 It was commissioned by Al Jazeera English and premiered at the Tribeca Film Festival in 2019 where it was awarded the Special Jury Mention.
 It became the first short documentary acquired by MTV's new documentary banner, MTV Documentary Films, helmed by Sheila Nevins.

-In 2020, St. Louis Superman was nominated for the 92nd Academy Award in the category of Best Documentary (Short Subject).
+In 2020, St. Louis Superman was nominated for the 92nd Academy Award in the category of Best Documentary Short Film.

-Mundhra is also the Executive Producer and Creator of Netflix's original reality-tv series, Indian Matchmaking.
+Mundhra is also the Executive Producer and Creator of Netflix's original reality TV series, Indian Matchmaking.